More than 100 productive years. Some specimens in China are said to be over 1000 years old.

 Dried fruit can be stored for about one year at room temperature.

-smooth, glossy, compound with 2-8 leaflets.
+with 2-8 leaflets.
 New leaves are light green or reddish.
 The tree provides dense shade.

 Cultivars of Note:

-'Brewster' Large fruit with large seed, best in taste tests.
+'Brewster' Large fruit with a large seed, best in taste tests.

 Toxic / Danger:

-Seeds are mildly toxic.
-Fruit contains tiny amounts of hypoglycin,
+The seeds are mildly toxic.
+The fruit contains tiny amounts of hypoglycin, a toxin

-that reduces the body's ability to make glucose and can lead to low blood
+that reduces the body's ability to make glucose and can lead to low blood sugar.
+Malnourished children

 Southern China and Asia.
 Cultivated for more than 2000 years.